awaxman11/gh-milestones/README.md

 ---

-The baseline for this project comes from two projects, made with love by two amazing people:
+The baseline for this repository comes from two projects, which were made with love by two amazing people:

 - **[Playlister-RB](https://github.com/aviflombaum/playlister-rb/tree/sinatra-app)** by [Avi Flombaum](www.github.com/aviflombaum)